JaylyDev/jaylydev.github.io/posts/script-interpreter.md

 This should automatically launch the task when you load the add-on.

+## Function Commands

+The add-on also provides function commands to access Script Interpreter.

+- `/function repl`: Access Script Interpreter
+- `/function repl/startup`: Access Script Startup settings
+- `/function repl/shutdown`: Access Script Shutdown settings (Beta)

 ## Chat Commands (Beta)

+> ![IMPORTANT]
+> This feature is locked behind Script Interpreter beta versions.
+We need Beta APIs to access chat events.

-The add-on also provides chat commands that is locked behind Script Interpreter beta versions.
+The add-on also provides chat commands to access Script Interpreter.

 - `!help`: Help Command
 - `!interpreter`: Opens Interpreter